johnDorian/ggsnippets/README.md

 title: "README"
 output: html_document
 ---

+# ggsnippets

 [![Build Status](https://travis-ci.org/johnDorian/ggsnippets.png?branch=master)](https://travis-ci.org/johnDorian/ggsnippets)

-This package is a small package which loads all things hadley like.

-I have also added a couple of useful functions for the `ggplot2` package.
+This package includes useful functions to be used with ggplot2.

+Stay tuned for more...